Trendy new diets seem to pop up regularly, and the Sirtfood Diet is one of the latest.

 It has become a favorite of celebrities in Europe and is famous for allowing red wine and chocolate.

-Its creators insist that it's not a fad, but rather that “sirtfoods” are the secret to unlocking fat loss and preventing disease.
+Its creators insist that it’s not a fad, but rather they claim that “sirtfoods” are the secret to unlocking fat loss and preventing disease.

 However, health experts warn that this diet may not live up to the hype and could even be a bad idea.

 This article provides an evidence-based review of the Sirtfood Diet and its potential health benefits.

 Two celebrity nutritionists working for a private gym in the U.K. developed the Sirtfood Diet.

 They advertise the diet as a revolutionary new diet and health plan that works by turning on your “skinny gene.”

 This diet is based on research on sirtuins (SIRTs), a group of seven proteins found in the body that has been shown to regulate a variety of functions, including metabolism, inflammation and lifespan (

 Certain natural plant compounds may be able to increase the level of these proteins in the body, and foods containing them have been dubbed “sirtfoods.”